MatthiasHarzer/GoogleDiscordBot/README.md

 A Discord bot that can google things and play music, built with [DiscordNET](https://discordnet.dev/).

 ## Todo for own use:
-Configure the [`Secrets.cs`](/GoogleBot/Secrets.cs) file to your need with the DiscordToken and Api keys or set the environmnet variables accordingly:
+Configure the [`Secrets.cs`](/GoogleBot/Secrets.cs) file to your needs with the DiscordToken and Api keys or set the environmnet variables accordingly:
 ```cs
 namespace GoogleBot
 {